EmberHeavyIndustries/HID2AMI/README.md

 HID2AMI Rev. 3.1 board (released in February 2025) upgrades previous versions by compacting the size and layout to the tiniest possible, plus adding the capability to switch firmware functions on the fly.

-Rev. 3.1.0 comes with the new fromware v4.0.0 which adds the capability to switch among AMIGA - ATARI_ST - C64 bheavior, with peculiar features for each
+Rev. 3.1.0 comes with the new fromware v4.0.0 which adds the capability to switch among AMIGA - ATARI_ST - C64 behavior, with peculiar features for each.
-All V4.x series firmwares wil be backward compatible with V2 and V1 boards
+All V4.x series firmwares will be backward compatible with V2 and V1 boards

 ![Image of HID2AMIV3-01](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Pics/V3_01.jpg)
 ![Image of HID2AMIV3-02](https://github.com/EmberHeavyIndustries/HID2AMI/blob/master/Pics/V3_02.jpg)